Green Driver State Incentives in Illinois

 Please note that numerous incentives and related laws are evolving.
 Also consult your Secretary of State Vehicle Services Department office and the Alternative Fuels Data Center, whether you own an electric car, hybrid, or alternative fuel vehicle, or are in the market to buy a fuel-efficient car.

-The Illinois Secretary of State Vehicle Services Department offers discounted vehicle registration fees to residents who drive an electric vehicle (EV).
+The Illinois Secretary of State Vehicle Services Department offers specific vehicle registration fees to residents who drive an electric vehicle (EV).
 Learn more on this and how to obtain EV license plates below.

 Registration Fees for IL Electric Vehicles

-Illinois vehicle registration fees for electric cars may not exceed $35 for a registration period of 2 years, or $18 per registration year, thanks to the reduced fee incentive.
-To determine how much you owe, consult the SOS Electric Vehicle License Plate Guide.
+Illinois vehicle registration fees for electric cars is $251 per registration year.
+To determine how much you owe, consult the SOS Vehicle License Plate Guide.
 For more on registering your vehicle with the IL Vehicle Services Department, refer to our car registration section.